jakeloggins/crouton-new/public/app/documentation/documentation.md

 }
 ```

-* \*name: A string that is the name for the device.
+* *name*: A string that is the name for the device.
 This is same name you would use to add the device
+* *path*: Specifies the location to publish and subscribe on the mqtt broker
-* \**endPoints*: An object that configures each dashboard element Crouton will show.
+* *endPoints*: An object that configures each dashboard element Crouton will show.
 There can be more than one endPoint which would be key/object pairs within *endPoints*
+* *function*: A string within an endpoint that is used to group together endpoints for global commands
 * *description*: A string that describes the device (for display to user only)
 * *status*: A string that describes the status of the device (for display to user only)

 **Note**: Both *name* and *endPoints* are required and must be unique to other *names* or *endPoints* respectively

+**Note**: There is now an additional method for adding and altering single card devices, discussed below.
+If you have multiple cards and store the deviceInfo JSON in your script, simply select "Auto Import" and type in the device name to add to the dashboard.

 ### Addresses

 Addresses are what Crouton and the device will publish and subscribe to.
 They are also critical in making the communication between Crouton and the devices accurate therefore there is a structure they should follow.

-An address can be broken up into 3 sections.

 ```
-/[inbox or outbox]/[device name]/[endPoint name]
+/[path]/[command type]/[device name]/[endPoint name]
 ```

-* *inbox or outbox*: The box is relative to the device.
-Inbox is for messages going *to* the device and outbox is for messages *from* the device
+*command type*: Helps the device and crouton understand the purpose of a message.
+Generally, *control* is for messages going *to* the device and *confirm* is for messages *from* the device.
+Last will and testament messages are sent to *errors*.
+A final command type, *log*, is reserved for future use.
+>control, confirm, errors, log

+*path*: a custom prefix where all messages will be published.
+Using location names is recommended.
+Command type words may not be used within the path.
+> ex: /house/downstairs/kitchen

-* *device name*: The name of the device the are targeting; from *name* key/value pair of *deviceInfo*
+*device name*: The name of the device the are targeting; from *name* key/value pair of *deviceInfo*

-* *endPoint name*: The name of the endPoint the are targeting; from the key used in the key/object pair in *endPoints*
+*endPoint name*: The name of the endPoint the are targeting; from the key used in the key/object pair in *endPoints*

 **Note**: All addresses must be unique to one MQTT Broker.
 Therefore issues could be encounter when using public brokers where there are naming conflicts.